Wedding Bands

 A spacer can also be added to a stack as an accent to vary the mix.

-The art of decorating metal by incising a pattern of grooves onto its surface is called engraving.
+Engraving is the art of decorating metal by incising a pattern of grooves onto its surface.
 An engraving can be an inscription or a pattern.
 Cheap machine engraving, the type used for personalizing trophies or dog tags, is done with a marking machine or a laser.

 Genuine engraving is done by hand using a special tool made of tempered steel.
 It’s called a “graver” (“burin” or “échoppe” in French, “stichel” in German).
 A professional engraver is an artist who uses metal as a medium.
 Precise work on a microscopic scale is challenging.
 Very few people are capable of such meticulous craftsmanship.